 … to enjoy beach life’n’sunsets.

-Unfortunately, some guys don’t allow to walk all along the beach.
+Unfortunately, some guys don’t allow you to walk all along the beach.
 Maybe for ecological reasons.
 We could also imagine for speculations.
 Still, who the hell should steal an abandoned, scruffy building right on the beach.